openedx/docs.openedx.org/source/educators/references/glossary.rst

   icon.
 You can move closed captions to different areas on the video screen by dragging and dropping them.

-  For more information, see `Additional Transcript Options`_.
+  For more information, see :ref:`Additional Transcript Options`.

 .. _codec_g: